ExpediaGroup/graphql-kotlin/docs/writing-schemas/arguments.md

             = "required value=$requiredValue, optional value=$optionalValue"
 ```

-NOTE: Non nullable input fields will always require users to specify the value regardless whether default Kotlin value
+NOTE: Non nullable input fields will always require users to specify the value regardless of whether a default Kotlin value
 is provided or not.

-NOTE: Even though you could specify a default value in Kotlin `optionalValue: Int? = null`, this will not be used since
+NOTE: Even though you could specify a default value in Kotlin `optionalValue: Int? = null`, this will not be used.
+This is because
-if no value is provided to the schema `graphql-java` passes null as the value so the Kotlin default value will never be
+if no value is provided to the schema, `graphql-java` passes null as the value.
+The Kotlin default value will never be
-used, like in this argument `optionalList: List<Int>? = emptyList()`, the value will be null if not passed a value by
+used.
+For example, with argument `optionalList: List<Int>? = emptyList()`, the value will be null if not passed a value by
 the client.

 ### Default values